x-atlas-consortia/ubkg-api/README.md

 on the size of response payload.
 For example, AWS API Gateway has a response payload limit of 10 MB.

-The ubkg-api (loaded as a library by the hs-ontology-api) can return a custom HTTP 413 error (Payload too Large) when the response exceeds a specified threshold.
+The ubkg-api (loaded as a library by the hs-ontology-api) can return a custom HTTP 403 error (Not allowed--in this case for too large a response) when the response exceeds a specified threshold.
 The hs-ontology-api can override the default threshold in its app.cfg file:
 ```commandline
 LARGE_RESPONSE_THRESHOLD = 9*(2**20) + 900*(2**10) #9.9Mb